 Certificate of confirmation

-For those filing manually, a certificate must be completed by an officer of, or solicitor for the society, who should also sign the first page of the society’s rules.
+A certificate must be completed by an officer of, or solicitor for the society, confirming that:

 - a majority of the members have consented to the application for incorporation